klajdm/ngx-chronica/README.md

 export class AppModule {}
 ```

 ## Configuration Options

-The calendar accepts a `config` object with the following properties:
+The calendar accepts a `config` object with these options:

 ```typescript
 interface CalendarConfig {